joelpurra/collectcalls/README.md

 ---

 [CollectCalls](https://joelpurra.com/projects/collectcalls/) copyright &copy; 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, [Joel Purra](https://joelpurra.com/).
 All rights reserved.
 When using CollectCalls, comply to at least one of the three available licenses: BSD, MIT, GPL.
 Please see the LICENSE file for details.
+[Your donations are appreciated!](https://joelpurra.com/donate/)